cellery-io/sdk/README.md

 ![Hello world cell](docs/images/hello-world-architecture.jpg)

-The `hello-world-cell` contains, one component `hello` and it's a web app.
-The `hello` component is exposed globally via a global and cell gateway.
-In the quick start we'll be deploying this `hello-world-cell` and browsing the `hello` component's web page.
+The `hello-world-cell` contains one component `hello`.
+The `hello` component is defined by a container image which is written in Node.js and it is a simple webapp.
+In the quick start we will be deploying the `hello-world-cell`.

-Now we will look at the steps required to run this cell.
+Now let's look at the steps required to run this cell.

 **IMPORTANT:** Due to the [known issue](https://github.com/wso2-cellery/sdk/issues/381), please execute the all 'cellery' commands in any directory other than the home directory.

-1. Execute the `cellery run` command that will download the hello world web cell from the `wso2cellery` organization in [docker hub](https://hub.docker.com/u/wso2cellery) and run the cell.
+1. Execute the `cellery run` command that will download the hello-world cell from the `wso2cellery` organization in [docker hub](https://hub.docker.com/u/wso2cellery) and run the cell.

     ```